Spray Foam & Injection Foam: Is There A Difference?

 Open-cell tends to be lightweight, pliable, and easy to work with.
 Closed-cell is much more rigid and dense.
 This is why the open cell is better for homes because it can move and shift as the home settles, whereas closed-cell is nice and sturdy, making it a better fit for a pole barn’s exposed walls.

-We talked a little already about the expansion rate of open-cell, which is an additional reason it’s a great fit for homes.
-Closed-cell doesn’t have that same expansion rate and is insignificant at best.
-This is why we recommend it for vans and tiny houses.
+We already discussed the expansion rate of open-cell batteries, which is another reason they’re a great fit for homes.
+Closed-cell batteries don’t have that same expansion rate and are insignificant at best.
+This is why we recommend them for vans and tiny houses.

 Next up– moisture permeability.